Gabelbombe/terraform-securelab/README.md

-# Terraform module to create a Secure VPC Laboratory and simple Bastion/VPN Host
+# A Terraform module for creating a VPC Laboratory allowing you to connect to your lab network using a IPSec VPN.

 This is useful for quickly and securely building a development infrastructure in AWS.
 It integrates with private Route53 so you'll get a complete domain and DNS records inside your VPC.

 ## Input Variables